 See: SWL Arrangement Form

 The Victorian Curriculum and Assessment Authority (VCAA) VCE VET program publications contain information relating to SWL.
-The SWL requirements are expressed in hours and weeks and are expected to be carried out over the two-year minimum of VCE VET programs.
+The SWL requirements are expressed in hours and weeks and are expected to be carried out over the duration of the VCE VET program.

 The Department of Education and Training has also published a Structured Workplace Learning Manual for Victorian secondary schools